fcash-js/fcash-pay/backupRecovery.md

-# Copay Backup and Restore Notes
+# FcashApp Backup and Restore Notes

 ## Description

-Copay is a Multisig HD Wallet.
-Copay app holds the extended private keys for the wallet.
+FcashApp is a Multisig HD Wallet.
+FcashApp app holds the extended private keys for the wallet.
 The private key never leaves the device, so for accessing a wallet funds it is necesary to have the device or a backup of the wallet.

 ## Definitions

 ### Backup Formats:

-- Wallet recovery phrase (RP): 12 words mnemonic backup (available from Copay v1.2+).
+- Wallet recovery phrase (RP): 12 words mnemonic backup (available from FcashApp v1.2+).
 The 12 words are used as wallet seed, following BIP39 specification.
 The wallet RP may require a passphrase to recreate the wallet (if one was specified at creation time).
-- Wallet Backup (WB): Exported data from Copay, containing an AES encrypted JSON with many wallet parameters (like extended private key, wallet name, extended public keys of fcash-pay, etc. See #export-format).
-This data can be created from Copay v1.2+ (Settings -> Advanced -> Export) and it was the default backup format on previous Copay versions.
-WB can be a file (standard format for Copay desktop versions) or a text (standard for Copay mobile versions).
+- Wallet Backup (WB): Exported data from FcashApp, containing an AES encrypted JSON with many wallet parameters (like extended private key, wallet name, extended public keys of fcash-pay, etc. See #export-format).
+This data can be created from FcashApp v1.2+ (Settings -> Advanced -> Export) and it was the default backup format on previous FcashApp versions.
+WB can be a file (standard format for FcashApp desktop versions) or a text (standard for FcashApp mobile versions).

 ### Backup recovery cases